hansgaensbauer/Well-Monitor/README.md

   <img src="https://github.com/hansgaensbauer/Well-Monitor/blob/main/Pictures/depth-sensor-bottom.jpg?raw=true" height="300">
  </p>

-## Well Depth with Battery \[WIP\]
-This device is intended for locations where mains power is not available.
-It uses a single 9V battery which will last for 10 years.
-It uses the same strain-guage based sensing technique and is the lowest cost solution available.

-Data is saved once every three hours to a USB flash drive, which is removed and replaced whenever a user wants to view the data.

 ## Well Depth with Mains Power
 This device is intended for installations that have access to 120-220V 50-60Hz power from a grid or solar installation.
 Well depth measurements are saved to an SD card, and the device is compatible with standard 4-20mA output water pressure transducers.